inr-kit/McCad-Salome-Binaries/README.md

 -> Download Salome_7.4.0 platform from http://www.salome-platform.org/downloads/previous-versions/salome-v7.4.0 .

-	-> Under the list "Binaries for officially supported Linux platforms", Choose the version which is closest to your OS.
+----->Under the list "Binaries for officially supported Linux platforms", Choose the version which is closest to your OS.

-	->You need to register for downloading Salome.
+----->You need to register for downloading Salome.

 -> Extract the zip file into a folder, then go into this folder and run the script "runInstall".
 A install wizard window will come out.

 -> Click always "Next", and keep the default value if you don't care.

-	-> If you like, you can change the installation folder;
+----->If you like, you can change the installation folder;

-	-> If you want to save disk space, choose only these module : KERNEL, GUI, MED, GEOM, SMESH, PARAVIS.
+----->If you want to save disk space, choose only these module : KERNEL, GUI, MED, GEOM, SMESH, PARAVIS.

-	-> There might be warnings on "cppunit" libraries and so on, it won't affect the use of Salome.
+----->There might be warnings on "cppunit" libraries and so on, it won't affect the use of Salome.

 -> We abbreviate the Salome install folder as $SALOME.